-Since 2005 Estonia has been making headlines globally because of its successful i-voting system.
+Since 2005, Estonia has been making global headlines because of its successful and secure i-voting system.

-Experts concur there are five main reasons behind the i-voting success in Estonia:
+Experts agree there are five main reasons Estonia’s i-voting success.

-- The online system has proven to be easy, reliable, and convenient for remote voting, particularly during the early voting period.
+- The online system is easy, reliable, and convenient for remote voting, particularly during the early voting period.

 - Voters have options adapted to their needs.
-For instance, i-voting is not only an option available, but it also has the advantage that voters can change their choice during the early voting period digitally or at a polling station as many times as they would like.
-The last cast ballot will be the only one that counts.
+For instance, online voters can change their choice during early voting.
+It can be done digitally or at a polling station, as many times as they would like.
+The last cast ballot is the only one that counts.

-- The government, election authorities, and technology providers recognize potential cybersecurity threats during elections, and they are committed to acting upon them.
-Detect, deter, and mitigate cyber-attacks (risk management) are key priorities.
+- The government and its technology providers recognize potential cyber-security threats during elections.
+They are committed to acting upon them.
+Detect, deter, and mitigate cyberattacks (risk management) are key priorities.

-- The system continually improves its security Encryption methods, blockchain, PIN codes, timestamps, and digital certificates, are just a few of the election technology concepts; that Estonian voters are now aware of, during the voting cycle.
+- The system continually improves its security encryption methods.
+Blockchain, PIN codes, timestamps, and digital certificates are just a few security technologies in place.

-- When voters and all other stakeholders trust the election authorities and the technology in use, it is easier to implement new tools that enhance election integrity.
+- When voters and other stakeholders trust the system, it’s easier to implement new tools that enhance election integrity.

 The Smartmatic–Cybernetica Centre of Excellence for Internet Voting has been researching and developing updates to the Estonian i-voting system since 2014.

 The upcoming May European parliamentary elections will be the next milestone for Estonia i-voting system.
-Voters and authorities will be looking at whether the country finally reaches 50 percent of votes cast online.
+All eyes will be looking toward the 50 percent mark.